jrzyshr/azure-jenkins-devtest-env/README.md

 6) Azure plugin for Jenkins to read/write artifacts from Azure Storage.
 7) Instructions for how to use & configure all of the pieces.

+Please see the file named Azure-Jenkins-DevTest-Environment.docx file for instructions on how to set up an Azure Jenkins dev test environment.

 #SB